 School of Midwifery and Child Health

-We do hope you'll consider studying midwifery and child health in the Faculty of Health and Social Care Sciences.
+We do hope you'll consider studying midwifery and child health in the Faculty of Health, Social Care and Education.
 We'll expect you to be hard working and committed and in return you'll receive a first rate professional education and the dedicated support of staff and fellow students.
 Read on to find out more about what we can offer you.

 Why study with us?